djokerbat/djokerbat/README.md

 ![profile photo](./1076917.jpg)

-I'm a student exploring the world of tech
+I'm a CS student exploring the world of tech
 Still figuring things out, learning as I go, and having fun along the way! ✨

 ---